greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

     DISTRIBUTED BY (a);
 ```

-**Note:** You use the `appendoptimized=value` syntax to specify the append-optimized table storage type. `appendoptimized` is a thin alias for the `appendonly` legacy storage option.
+> **Note** You use the `appendoptimized=value` syntax to specify the append-optimized table storage type. `appendoptimized` is a thin alias for the `appendonly` legacy storage option.
 Greenplum Database stores `appendonly` in the catalog, and displays the same when listing storage options for append-optimized tables.

 `UPDATE` and `DELETE` are not allowed on append-optimized tables in a repeatable read or serizalizable transaction and will cause the transaction to end prematurely. `DECLARE...FOR UPDATE` and triggers are not supported with append-optimized tables. `CLUSTER` on append-optimized tables is only supported over B-tree indexes.